 Each rider can be graded on as many horses as they wish, provided they have attended at least two rallies on each horse.
 The grading given on one horse may be different to that given on another horse.

-In summary, to compete at a competition, a rider and horse combination must be graded for that competition and have attended at least five rallies in the previous twelve months (two rallies for associate members).
+At a competition, a rider and horse combination must be graded for that competition and have attended at least five rallies in the previous twelve months (only two rallies for associate members).
 These details must be recorded on your membership card.

 Remember: Grading cards must be presented at all events.
 Otherwise, you will not be allowed to compete.
 No card, no ride.